-A SWOT analysis is a planning tool which seeks to identify the strengths, weaknesses, opportunities and threats involved in a project or business.
-It's a model for matching an organisation's goals, programmes and capacities to the social environment in which it operates.
-The factsheet examines the four elements of a SWOT analysis and the process of conducting an analysis of this nature.
+A SWOT analysis is a planning tool which seeks to identify the Strengths, Weaknesses, Opportunities and Threats involved in a project or organisation.
+It's a framework for matching an organisation's goals, programmes and capacities to the environment in which it operates.

 What is SWOT analysis?

 SWOT is an acronym for Strengths, Weaknesses, Opportunities, Threats.
 Occasionally, it may also be found as a ‘WOTS up’ analysis or the TOWS analysis.
 The technique is credited to Albert Humphrey who led a research project at Stanford University in the 1960s and 1970s using data from leading companies involved in long range planning processes.

 A SWOT analysis is a planning tool used to understand key factors - strengths, weaknesses, opportunities, and threats - involved in a project or in an organisation.
 It involves stating the objective of the organisation or project and identifying the internal and external factors that are either supportive or unfavourable to achieving that objective.
 SWOT is often used as part of a strategic or planning process, but can be applied to help understand an organisation or a situation, and also for decision-making for many different scenarios.

 The value of SWOT lies mainly in the fact that it offers self-assessment for management.
 The methodology has the advantage of being used as both a 'quick and dirty' tool or a comprehensive management tool, and that one (the quick) can lead to the other (the comprehensive).
 This flexibility is one of the factors that has contributed to its success.